Laufen lernen mit dem IKEA FLISAT Kinderhocker

 Learning to walk with the IKEA FLISAT children's stool

-first steps: a milestone
+The first steps: a milestone

 The first free steps mark an important milestone in a baby's life.
-Suddenly, the little ones can move on their own two legs and have both hands free.
+Suddenly the little ones can move around on their own two legs and have both hands free.
 This opens up a whole new world of play and life for them.
 Playing standing up at play table and grabbing things, fetching their favourite book from the book box or pushing the doll's pram.
-All this is now possible.
+All of this is now possible.
 But when is the time when your baby learns to walk?

 When do children learn to walk?

-The first
+The first steps

-stepsIt takes a while for your baby to take the first step.
-At first, your offspring follows its natural urge to move and prepares itself to develop enough strength.
-Later comes sitting, sealing and the first attempts at crawling.
-Suddenly you will be able to observe how your darling tries to pull himself up on objects.
-This trains the legs, because they have to be able to hold the weight while walking.
-But what happens next and should you do something specific to "teach" your child to walk?
+It takes a while before your child takes their first step.
+At first, your little one follows their natural urge to move and prepares to develop sufficient strength.
+This is followed later by sitting, crawling and the first attempts at crawling.
+Suddenly you will see your little one trying to pull himself up on objects.
+This trains the legs, as they have to be able to hold the weight while walking.
+But what happens next and should you do anything in particular to "teach" your child to walk?

 How to help your baby learn to walk